 Other examples of subpoenas may include requests for:

-- Computer files and downloaded material (such as in a child pornography case, for example);
+- Computer files and downloaded material, such as child pornography

 Who May Issue a Subpoena?

 In most instances, an attorney can sign and issue a subpoena on behalf of a court.
 If the subpoena is for a high-level government official, such as the governor or agency head, then it must be signed by an administrative law judge.
 Sometimes, a non-lawyer may issue a subpoena if acting on their own behalf, known as pro se representation.
 A government agency may also issue subpoenas in official investigations.